 The Company's 2018 Stock Option and Incentive Plan, (the "2018 Plan"), which became effective on March 27, 2018, provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock units, restricted stock awards, unrestricted stock awards, cash-based awards and dividend equivalent rights.
 The number of shares initially reserved for issuance under the 2018 Plan was 700,180.
 Additionally, the shares of common stock that remained available for issuance under the previously outstanding 2015 Stock Incentive Plan (the "2015 Plan") became available under the 2018 Plan.
 The number of shares reserved for the 2018 Plan automatically increases on each January 1 by 4% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31 or a lesser number of shares determined by the Company's board of directors.
+As of December 31, 2022, 686,585 shares of common stock remain available for issuance under the 2018 Plan.

+The number of authorized shares reserved for issuance under the 2018 Plan was increased by 2,795,737 shares effective as of January 1, 2023.
 The shares of common stock underlying any awards that are forfeited, canceled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, repurchased or are otherwise terminated by the Company under the 2018 Plan or the 2015 Plan will be added back to the shares of common stock available for issuance under the 2018 Plan.
-The number of authorized shares reserved for issuance under the 2018 Plan was increased by 1,752,237 shares effective as of January 1, 2022.

 On June 16, 2021, at the Company's 2021 annual stockholder meeting, the Company's stockholders approved the amendment and restatement of the 2018 Stock Plan to increase the number of shares of common stock issuable under the 2018 Plan by 6,000,000 shares.
 Upon stockholder approval, in accordance with ASC 718- Compensation- Stock Compensation, a grant date was established for accounting purposes with respect to 3,402,768 options previously granted to employees and non-employee directors during the year ended December 31, 2021, which were subject to stockholder approval of the amendment and restatement of the 2018 Plan.
-As of December 31, 2021, 3,079,208 shares of common stock remain available for issuance under the 2018 Plan.